abcdesktopio/docs/opsdocs/docs/cloudproviders/4.4/aws/aws-nginx-ingress-controller.md

 ![reach your website from your new name](img/http-dns-connect.png)

-> Web browser doesn't allow usage of websocket without a secure protocol.
-To log in, you need to use `https` protocol.
+> Web browsers do not permit WebSocket connections over an insecure protocol.
+To log in, you must use the `https` protocol.

-As you can see, your website is `Not Secured`, we are going to add X509 SSL certificate to secure your service.
+As you can see, the website is marked `Not Secured`.
+The next step adds an X.509 SSL certificate to secure the service.

 ## Enable HTTPS

 ### Install Cert Manager add-on on AWS EKS marketplace

-Navigate to the Add-ons section of your cluster on the AWS console, then click on `Get more add-ons` and install Cert Manager.
+Navigate to the Add-ons section of your cluster in the AWS console, then click `Get more add-ons` and install Cert Manager.

 ![cert manager](img/cert-manager.png)